VickySharma13916/mern-frontend/README.md

 Delete Note: Allows users to delete a note.
 Logout: Provides an option to log out.
 Deployment
-The frontend is deployed on Netlify at your-netlify-app-url.
+The frontend is deployed on Netlify at https://front-end-mern-stack.netlify.app/.

 Contributors
-Your Name (GitHub)
+VickySharma13916
 License
 This project is licensed under the MIT License - see the LICENSE file for details.